DIMO-Network/valuations-api/README.md

 # valuations-api

-Api for managing vehicle signal decoding on the DIMO platform.
+Api for obtaining and querying vehicle valuations.

 ## Developing locally